drumpt/drumpt.github.io/content/authors/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: 'changhun.a.kim@gmail.com'

+# Education to show in About widget
+education:
+  courses:
+    - course: M.S. in Artificial Intelligence
+      institution: Korea Advanced Institute of Science and Technology (KAIST)
+      year: 2024
+    - course: B.S. in Computer Science and Mathematics
+      institution: Korea Advanced Institute of Science and Technology (KAIST)
+      year: 2022

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am a machine learning researcher at [AITRICS](http://en.aitrics.com/?redirect=no), working under the supervision of Prof. [Eunho Yang](https://mli.kaist.ac.kr/people/).
-My research interests lie in developing scalable and provable machine learning algorithms for various applications.
-Currently, I am particularly intrigued by out-of-distribution generalization, deep generative models, and statistical learning theory.
-If you wish to collaborate, please do not hesitate to contact me!
+I am a machine learning researcher at [AITRICS](http://en.aitrics.com/?redirect=no), a healthcare AI startup in South Korea under the supervision of Prof. [Eunho Yang](https://mli.kaist.ac.kr/people/).
+My long-term research goal is to **improve and guarantee the out-of-distribution generalization capability of machine learning models, thereby creating trustworthy AI systems that can reliably adapt to new environments**.
+This involves ensuring robustness under data distribution shifts (**domain adaptation and generalization**), handling unseen labels (**open-set recognition**), and managing unseen tasks (**zero-shot learning** and **meta-learning**).

-{style="text-align: justify;"}
+To this end, in my master's program, I have concentrated on **test-time adaptation to data distribution shifts in various tasks**, including 3D point cloud classification, zero-shot classification of vision-language models, automatic speech recognition, and tabular/time series classification.
+These works led to a **quick adaptation to different modalities** and **sparked my interest in multi-modal learning**.

+Currently, my research primarily aims at **enhancing the generalizability of early prediction models for severe diseases**.
+I am also interested in **parameter- and data-efficient adaptation of foundation models**, such as **diffusion models** and **multi-modal large language models**, to downstream tasks.

+For this, I am keen on **developing practical algorithms** that are either **empirically well-motivated** or **theoretically provable**.
+Furthermore, I am deeply interested in providing **theoretical insights into machine learning models** through the lens of probabilistic (**Bayesian inference**) and statistical (**generalization bounds**) frameworks.